Collegiate-Edu-Nation/easy-ftc/docs/examples.md

     ### Enable Features

-    <i>As an easy-ftc object must be constructed for every Blockly function call, these objects are unable to persist their state, which breaks the following features for Blockly users:
+    *As an easy-ftc object must be constructed for every Blockly function call, these objects are unable to persist their state, which breaks the following features for Blockly users:

     * Encoder limits in control()
     * Field-centric driving

-    If these features are must-haves, use Java instead.</i>
+    If these features are must-haves, use Java instead.*

     <details>